 There are some people that, whatever they try, they will not be able to get past that fear of having dental treatment.
 If you are one of those people, do not despair.
 There are ways that dentists can help you.

-Treatment options for nervous patients
+Treatment options for patients with dental anxiety

 1. Baby steps.
 Tiny bits of treatment at a time.
 Sometimes breaking treatment up into manageable chunks can be helpful for nervous patients.
 You do a little bit on each appointment and each time, you build a bit more confidence.